qoherent/ria-hub-docs/docs/content/.Administration/backup-and-restore.md

 ## Backup the database

-The SQL dump created by `gitea dump` uses XORM and Gitea admins may prefer to use the native the MySQL and PostgreSQL dump tools instead.
+The SQL dump created by `gitea dump` uses XORM and RIA Hub admins may prefer to use the native the MySQL and PostgreSQL dump tools instead.
 There are still open issues when using XORM for dumping the database that may cause problems when attempting to restore it.

 ```sh
 # mysql